glass bowl with roasted coffee beans

 Personal Preferences

-• Morning Brew: If you prefer a bright and energizing start to your day, a light roast might be your go-to.
+• Morning Brew: A light roast might be your go-to if you prefer a bright and energizing start to your day.

-• Evening Sip: For a comforting and relaxing cup in the evening, darker roasts could be the perfect choice.
+• Evening Sip: Darker roasts are the perfect choice for a comforting and relaxing cup in the evening.

 Coffee Pairings